theseus-os/theseus-os.github.io/posts/2022-04-12-wasmtime-progress-update-2.md

 #### Relax and unwind
-The `resume_unwind()` function is used in `wasmtime` to carry on with the unwinding procedure after it has been *caught*.
+The `resume_unwind()` function is used in Wasmtime to carry on with the unwinding procedure after it has been *caught*.
 This is currently only used in the runtime's trap handling logic, which essentially continues unwinding after a trap that stemmed from a Rust-level panic, i.e., one deemed irrelevant to handling in-WASM traps.

 Here is Theseus's [implementation of `resume_unwind()` with code that tests it](https://github.com/theseus-os/Theseus/commit/ca960df2a61d807f23514469a94355ee2689c556#diff-d17ff1523da38049c7e75df2747fc33e3a18dea8c6a57ecb1ba5590ff6f1a699).